mothmane/fizz-buzz-kata/README.md

 ```
 _tests results : green_

-##### iteration 2 :  refactoring
+##### iteration 2  (refactoring)

-At this point, our tests are basically identical (except for input and expected result),so let's create a junit parameterized test.
+At this point, our tests are basically identical except for input and expected result,so let's create a junit parameterized test.

 ```java
 class FizzBuzzTest {